ghopkins3/Calculator/README.md

   - Includes images to emulate wifi, signal, and battery icons
   - Includes the iPhone typing and deleting sounds
 - Full keyboard support
+  - Tip: "/" is the hotkey for quick find in Firefox

 <h2>How to Use</h2>
 <ol>